The Mount of Olives and its Historical Sites

 8-Mar-2023 • Jerusalem Israel

 On one of the days my partner and I were in Jerusalem, we made our way to the famous Mount of Olives.
-From the city center where our Abraham Hostel was, we made our way to the bus station close to the Damascus Gate.
+From the city center where our Abraham Hostel was, we went to the bus station close to the Damascus Gate.
 From there we took a bus whose number I can no longer recall and we got off at the very last stop.
 The entire ride took approximately half an hour.

 I heard of the Mount of Olives many times before our trip but I had no idea what there was to see.
 I did not exactly do any research whatsoever prior to leaving the US.
 As it turns out, it is a vast place with big attractions.
 First off, the view of the old city from there is spectacular.
 It was there too where we saw the Garden of Gethsemane, the Basilica of the Agony also known as the Church of All Nations and the Tomb of Mary.